PrefectHQ/prefect/docs/tutorial/index.md

 Just bring your Python code, sprinkle in a few decorators, and go!

-### Reference Material
-If you've never used Prefect before, check out the [core concepts docs](/concepts/).
-Many of these concepts will be introduced in the tutorial, however, the concept docs provide a more comprehensive overview of each concept.

 ## [Next: Flows](/tutorial/flows/)

 Get started with learning how to create your first Prefect Flow.